SafaErden/Personal-Projects/README.md

-# Project Name
+# Project Name (This is a Template README file)

-> One paragraph statement about the project.
+> Also index.html file contains direct links to all of my projects.

 ![screenshot](./app_screenshot.png)